David Bohigian

-David Steele Bohigian is an American businessman and government official who served as the acting president of the Overseas Private Investment Corporation, the former development finance institution of the United States government.
-Bohigian previously served as the corporation's executive vice president.
+David Steele Bohigian is an American businessman, investor, venture capitalist, and government official.
+He served as the acting president of the Overseas Private Investment Corporation, the former development finance institution of the United States government, from March to December 2019.
+Bohigian had previously served as the corporation's executive vice president.
 He was confirmed by the Senate by voice vote in August 2017 under the Donald Trump administration.
-He also served as Assistant Secretary of Commerce for Market Access and Compliance under President George W. Bush.
-Bohigian is also an investor, venture capitalist, and has graduated from law school.
+Bohigian also served as Assistant Secretary of Commerce for Market Access and Compliance under President George W. Bush.

 Education

 Bohigian graduated with a bachelor’s degree in journalism from Washington and Lee University in 1992 and a Juris Doctor degree from Washington University School of Law in St. Louis in 1995.

 Career

 After graduating, Bohigian served as a director and equity partner at venture capital firm Jefferson Partners from October 1995 to June 1999.

 In 1999, Bohigian co-founded and served as a managing director at VenCatalyst, a venture capital firm focused on technology companies.
 In 2000, VenCatalyst was acquired by Internet business incubator Idealab.
 Bohigian would go on to serve as a managing director at Idealab after the acquisition.
 As part of Idealab, Bohigian also served in executive roles for their portfolio companies.

-After his stint working for the Bush administration’s Commerce Department, Bohigian founded private equity firm E2 Capital Partners in 2009, which focused on energy efficiency projects.
+After working for the Bush administration’s Commerce Department, Bohigian founded private equity firm E2 Capital Partners in 2009, which focused on energy efficiency projects.

 In 2010, Bohigian joined Bridgewater Associates’ core management team.
-He served as part of Bridgewater’s staff until 2013, when he founded and became managing director of the financial advisory firm and impact investment fund Pluribus Ventures.
+He served as part of Bridgewater’s staff until 2013, when he founded and became managing director of the financial advisory firm and impact investment fund Pluribus Ventures, which has invested in venture capital and private equity funds supporting affordable housing, healthcare research, inclusive fintech, energy efficiency, education, government innovation, and veterans.

 Bohigian is also a member of institutions such as the Council on Foreign Relations, the Eagle Scouts of America, and the Missouri Bar Association.